How to Knit a Name Plaque

 When fastening off any loose ends of any embroidery or knitted detailing, try not to leave any long ends, especially if they are of darker colour yarn, as this may show through the front surface.

-Make sure it is not accessible to baby due to the choking risk.
+Make sure it is not accessible to a baby due to the choking or strangulation risk.

 How to Make it...

-Two basic pieces oversewn together separated by a thick cardboard to provide stability.
+Two main pieces oversewn together separated by a thick cardboard to provide stability.
 With added knitted flower and knitted heart detailing, and backstitch lettering.

 Make 2